 connectstring option in Using EDB*Plus.

-The following is an example where EDB*Plus is invoked from a host that is remote to the database server.
+The following is an example in which EDB*Plus is invoked from a host that's remote to the database server.

 postgresql.conf file of the database server contains the following modified parameters:

 pg_hba.conf file of the database server contains the following entry for connecting from EDB*Plus on the remote host:

 On the remote host where EDB*Plus is invoked, the Linux user account named